 NAF’s Notice of Privacy Practices (PDF file, 25K): Information about how medical information about you may be used and disclosed and how you can get access to this information.

 The NAF Hotline was established in 1979 to help women access unbiased information, enabling them to make the choices that are right for them.
-Through the Hotline, women can also access NAF member providers and clinics who offer safe, high-quality abortion care.
+The NAF Hotline Fund is a separate 501 (c)(3) supporting organization of NAF.
+Through the NAF Hotline Fund, women can also access NAF member providers and clinics who offer safe, high-quality abortion care.

 NAF Rachel Falls Patient Assistance Fund

-The Rachel Falls Patient Assistance Fund helps women who call the NAF Hotline who would otherwise not be able to afford the abortion care they need.
+The Rachel Falls Patient Assistance Fund helps women who would otherwise not be able to afford the abortion care they need.
 This fund honors the many contributions former Hotline Director Rachel Falls made to the NAF Hotline and to the reproductive justice movement.
-By donating to this fund, you can help enable women to have access to safe, quality abortion care.
+By donating to this fund, 100% of your gift will go to help women obtain the safe, high-quality abortion care they need, but cannot fully afford.

 Dr. Tiller Patient Assistance Fund

-The Dr. Tiller Patient Assistance Fund helps cover travel-related expenses for women who call the NAF Hotline seeking abortion care.
+The Dr. Tiller Patient Assistance Fund helps cover travel-related expenses for women seeking abortion care.
 This fund honors the many contributions of NAF member Dr. George Tiller who was murdered by an anti-abortion extremist in 2009.
-By donating to this fund, you can help enable women to have access to safe, quality abortion care.
+By donating to this fund, 100% of your gift will go to help women access the safe, high-quality abortion care they need.

-The Hotline helps hundreds of people each week.
-Here are some real stories of women we’ve helped on the Hotline.
+The NAF Hotline Fund helps hundreds of people each week.
+Here are some real stories of women we’ve helped.
 Their names have been changed to protect the privacy of our callers.

 You can help women like these!